Tuesday, July 6, 2021

 PO.
 Box 3189 Tairfax, VA 2043.

 Dear Dr. Batmanghelidj: I am a person with M.S.
 I have been using the greatest health discovery in history program (drink 2 qts. of water daily, no caffeine and adding some salt as seasoning) for four weeks.
 I can confidently state that l am thrilled with the incredible results.
 Previously, I had been plagued by bad swelling of my legs for years.
-Within two weeks the swelling had gone down 90 perceat.
+Within two weeks the swelling had gone down 90 percent.
 As an MS client, I am also grateful to be free of my caffeine and sugar roller coaster that I was in.
 I am excited about my increased and consistent energy which lasts all day and into the evening. l am without the downside of extrustion which followed the caffeine bursts.
-I was chained to the roller coaster which only made my fatigue spelis during the day so much more severe.
+I was chained to the roller coaster which only made my fatigue spells during the day so much more severe.
 Now that I am free from that cycle, l also notice that I am calmer, less anxious and more productive.
 Also, I am more optimiştic about things in general, more able to give myself to others and more attentive to the natural rhythms of my body that I previously masked chemically by caffeine.
 Truly your discovery has given me back a large portion of my life.

 Sincerely,